morgen-peschke/trans-factsheet/README.md

       **And these numbers are from the study itself**!
     * It is not peer reviewed and published on _Woman Means Something_, a TERF website.
-    * The study's author is a [pastor who supports gay conversion therapy](https://www.thepublicdiscourse.com/author/paul-dirks/), showing further study bias - people who are anti LGB are very likely to also have conservations about the T
+    * The study's author is a [pastor who supports gay conversion therapy](https://www.thepublicdiscourse.com/author/paul-dirks/), showing further study bias - people who are anti LGB are very likely to also have conservations about the T.
-    * Anyway, [there is a large consensus](http://www.4vawa.org/ntf-action-alerts-and-news/2018/4/12/national-consensus-statement-of-anti-sexual-assault-and-domestic-violence-organizations-in-support-of-full-and-equal-access-for-the-transgender-community) of US sexual assault charities that have come forward in support of trans-inclusive policies
+    * Anyway, [there is a large consensus](http://www.4vawa.org/ntf-action-alerts-and-news/2018/4/12/national-consensus-statement-of-anti-sexual-assault-and-domestic-violence-organizations-in-support-of-full-and-equal-access-for-the-transgender-community) of US sexual assault charities that have come forward in support of trans-inclusive policies.
 * **Those 4 studies that show ~80% detransition in children**
     * [https://www.tandfonline.com/doi/abs/10.1080/15532739.2018.1456390](https://www.tandfonline.com/doi/abs/10.1080/15532739.2018.1456390)
     * [https://jaacap.org/article/S0890-8567(15)00794-7/fulltext](https://jaacap.org/article/S0890-8567(15)00794-7/fulltext)